andrijaitis/LoanApplication/README.md

 ## Things to clear

 The example online had only three steps.
 In order to have four steps that are mandatory, I decided to split personal details into two parts.
 This the reason why Co-applicants have their own tab.
-In order to fulfill requirements to have **one question at the time** I used multiple validation libraries instead of writing my own validators.
+In order to fulfill requirements and have **one question at the time**  multiple validation libraries were used instead of writing my own validators.
-Due to lack of time, it was only tested on Google chrome
+Due to lack of time, it was only tested on Google chrome.
+More tests are coming!!!

 # Installation